 Maybe none of these bullets appeal to you because your clitoris prefers broad stimulation.
 In that case, the Noje W3 mini-wand packs a punch without the bulk of the Hitachi.
-The highest speed on the Noje wand is a bit more powerful than the Magic Wand Rechargeable’s second speed.
-That makes it a bit less powerful than the Magic Wand Original’s first speed, but VERY nice for such a tiny wand.
+The highest speed on the Noje wand is a bit more powerful than the Magic Wand Rechargeable’s first speed.
+That makes it way less powerful than the Magic Wand Original’s first speed, but VERY nice for such a tiny wand.
 It also has no cord because it’s USB-rechargeable, making it convenient for on-the-go usage.

 Finally, if you’re looking for something more unique in a small package, consider a Satisfyer Pro Traveler.
 Instead of conventional vibrations, it offers pressure pulses that alternate between lightly sucking and blowing.
 It’s basically like forming a seal around your clitoris and making the air in the enclosed space vibrate.
 If you like having your clit sucked or having air blown on it during oral, you’ll probably enjoy the pressure wave technology.

 But what if you don’t want to limit yourself to external toys?
 Depending on how shallow your G-spot is, a curved mini-vibe might be enough.